AvivNavon/MrRCE/README.md

 python <simulation name>
 ```

-This will run simulation <simulation name> with the default 200 replication.
+This will run the simulation <simulation name> with the default 200 replication.
 You can also run:

 ```
 python <simulation name> <N>